data-6-berkeley/su24/syllabus.md

 There are 4 homework assignments, which correspond to roughly one per week.
 In general, homework assignments will be released on Thursday afternoon and will be due the following Thursday at 11 PM.
 See the [Policies](#policies-) section for our extensions and late submissions policy, as well as the homework drop policy.

 Homework assignments are meant to be completed individually, but we encourage you to discuss approaches with others; see our [Academic Honesty policy](#academic-honesty) below for acceptable forms of collaboration.

+### Project
+You can the final project to be like a more in-depth homework assignment that allows more room for the type of exploration you would do as a data scientist in the real world!
+More details to come later in the semester.

 ### Office Hours and Ed
 In addition to lecture, lab and discussion, we will host office hours each week.
 In office hours, you will have a chance to ask questions about assignments and work with your peers on problems.
 You can also ask conceptual questions about lecture material.
 See the [course schedule](https://www.data6.org/su24/schedule/) for more details about office hours.